 Access control provides an immense amount of benefits like:

-- Allowing you total control over who is able to enter your home or building.
+- Giving you complete control over who can enter your home or building.

 - Eliminating the potential for breaking, misplacing, or losing keys.